Finding the Best Places to Retire Since 2006!

 Living Costs: Placencia is one of Belize's most expensive areas.
 Produce (avocados, mangoes, bananas) is inexpensive, but processed foods are pricey.
 Dinners out run about $5 to $10 per person.
 If renting, estimates are that a couple can live here comfortably for $18,000 to $27,000 USD per year, depending on lifestyle, travel to the States when the coronavirus pandemic dies down, etc.

 Home Prices: Rentals start at around $400 per month.
 Condos and houses start in the mid-$200,000s.

 Climate: Belize has a sub-tropical climate, with winds from the Caribbean Sea.
 The temperature is about 80 degrees year round.
 Placencia receives an average of 75 inches of rain per year.

-Local Medical Clinic or Hospital?
-The village has a free health clinic.
+Local Medical Clinic or Hospital: The village has a free health clinic.
 Placencia Hotel plans to build a state of the art medical center, but progress is slow.
 Belize Medical Associates, a small private hospital, is in Belize City, about an hour or two away by plane, and receives excellent reviews.